Reading time: 2 minutes

 The Importance of Water Management Software to Handle PFAS Monitoring

 Comprehensive data management strategies will play a key role, as states continue to issue new and revised PFAS monitoring requirements for industrial and POTW discharges and as these entities establish new standard operating procedures to effectively manage the analytical data and its potential impacts to their treatment operations.
 Locus Technologies suite of water applications is perfectly tailored to address both industrial and POTW discharge monitoring requirements.
+For a deeper look at how PFAS monitoring intersects with NPDES compliance programs for industrial dischargers, see Managing NPDES Compliance for Industrial Wastewater.
 Locus’ Industrial Pretreatment Management application, in particular, can help POTWs with PFAS related administration such as customizable industrial site surveys, industrial discharge sample scheduling and results collection, and permit compliance monitoring features.

 If you would like to learn more about Locus’ suite of applications for industrial or municipal wastewater systems or more broadly for environmental, health, and safety data management please feel free to visit us at https://www.locustec.com/